nextcloud/all-in-one/readme.md

 - Two examples for Linux are `-e NEXTCLOUD_MOUNT="/mnt/"` and `-e NEXTCLOUD_MOUNT="/media/"`.
 - For Synology it may be `-e NEXTCLOUD_MOUNT="/volume1/"`.
-- On Windows it might be `-e NEXTCLOUD_MOUNT="/host_mnt/c"` (This Windows example would be equivalent to `C:\` on the Windows host.
-So you need to translate the path that you want to use into the correct format.)
+- On Windows is this option not supported.

-After using this option, please make sure to apply the correct permissions to the directories that you want to use in Nextcloud (not needed on Windows).
+After using this option, please make sure to apply the correct permissions to the directories that you want to use in Nextcloud.
 E.g. `sudo chown -R 33:0 /mnt/your-drive-mountpoint` and `sudo chmod -R 750 /mnt/your-drive-mountpoint` should make it work on Linux when you have used `-e NEXTCLOUD_MOUNT="/mnt/"`.

 You can then navigate to the apps management page, activate the external storage app, navigate to `https://your-nc-domain.com/settings/admin/externalstorages` and add a local external storage directory that will be accessible inside the container at the same place that you've entered.
 E.g. `/mnt/your-drive-mountpoint` will be mounted to `/mnt/your-drive-mountpoint` inside the container, etc.